milgra/zenmusic/TEST.md

 bin/zenmusicdev -c /home/milgra/Downloads/ZMTestConfig -s testrecord.rec
 bin/zenmusicdev -c /home/milgra/Downloads/ZMTestConfig -p testrecord.rec

+add cover to  mp3, mp4, m4a withot cover
+add cover to mpo3, mp4, m4a with cover

 # Zen Music music player and organizer test protocol
 # All tests are recorded and automated with the command line session recorder options
 # Please re-record a test case if you created a test-breaking change